rootCircle/blog/docs/project/bgit_internals.md

 ### The Building Blocks: From Command to Action

-Now that we understand the workflow engine and pipeline concept, let's look at the individual components that bring it to life. `bgit`'s architecture is a clear chain of responsibility, where each component has a single, well-defined job.
+Now that we understand the workflow engine, let's look at the individual components that bring it to life. bgit's architecture is a clear chain of responsibility, where each component has a single, well-defined job.

+A typical workflow looks like this:

 ![bgit default workflow](/project/bgit/bgit_default_complete_workflow.png)